mark-summerfield/uxf/py/README.md

     def on_event(*args, **kwargs):
         kwargs['prefix'] = 'myapp'
         raise uxf.Error(uxf.event_text(*args, **kwargs))

+There are four kinds of events:

+- `Event.REPAIR` a fix was applied, e.g., an int was converted to a float, a string containing a date was converted to a date, etc.;
+- `Event.WARNING` problem can't be automatically fixed but can be coped with;
+- `Event.ERROR` problem can't be automatically fixed and means UXF may be invalid;
+- `Event.FATAL` unrecoverable problem.

 For further examples of custom `on_event()` functions, see `t/test_errors.py`, `t/test_imports.py` `t/test_include.py`,